Ayushmaan1008/asic-design-class/README.md

 <a name="Lab7"></a>
-# Risc V CPU tlv code to verilog code conversion
+# Lab 7 - Risc V CPU tlv code to verilog code conversion
 In the Lab 7, we'll be performing the following steps sequentially
 1) Install python3
 2) Creating a virtual environment with python